 Technology Scotland is the trade association for Scotland’s Enabling Technologies Sector.
-As part of our work, we also operate two Special Interest Groups (SIGs); the Scottish Optoelectronics Association (SOA) and MaaS Scotland (MS).
+As part of our work, we also operate three Special Interest Groups (SIGs); the Scottish Optoelectronics Association (SOA), Design Network Scotland (DNS) and MaaS Scotland (MS).

 These Terms & Conditions apply to Technology Scotland and its SIGs.
 Any reference to Technology Scotland in this document also refers to all other Technology Scotland operated organisations and websites.